awsdocs/amazon-aurora-user-guide/doc_source/aurora-poc.md

  As you find when doing your initial schema and data setup and running sample queries, you can connect to different endpoints in an Aurora cluster\.
 The endpoint to use depends on whether the operation is a read such as `SELECT` statement, or a write such as a `CREATE` or `INSERT` statement\.
 As you increase the workload on an Aurora cluster and experiment with Aurora features, it's important for your application to assign each operation to the appropriate endpoint\.

- By using the cluster endpoint for write operations, you always connect to a DB instance in the cluster that has read\-write capability\.
-By default, only one DB instance in an Aurora cluster has read\-write capability\.
+ By using the cluster endpoint for write operations, you always connect to a DB instance in the cluster that has read/write capability\.
+By default, only one DB instance in an Aurora cluster has read/write capability\.
 This DB instance is called the *primary instance*\.
 If the original primary instance becomes unavailable, Aurora activates a failover mechanism and a different DB instance takes over as the primary\.

  Similarly, by directing `SELECT` statements to the reader endpoint, you spread the work of processing queries among the DB instances in the cluster\.
 Each reader connection is assigned to a different DB instance using round\-robin DNS resolution\.
 Doing most of the query work on the read\-only DB Aurora Replicas reduces the load on the primary instance, freeing it to handle DDL and DML statements\.